leopardslab/gocloud/README.md

 Cloud services library

-gocloud-v2 is a golang library which hides differences between different cloud providers(AWS,GCP etc) APIs and allows you to manage different cloud resources through a unified and easy to use API.
+gocloud is a golang library which hides differences between different cloud providers(AWS,GCP etc) APIs and allows you to manage different cloud resources through a unified and easy to use API.

 Service Types